nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ###### Response:

-**On Success:** should return a `201` code with the following json data:
+**On Success:** Should return a `201` code with the following json data:
 * `id`: fingerprint or key identifier to use when ordering servers

 **On Failure:** Should return a json body with an `errors` node and a non 2xx status code.

 #### Query SSH Key

-The `/keys/:id` route is used by nanobox to query the existence of previously created key.
+The `/keys/:id` route is used by Nanobox to query the existence of previously created key.

 ###### Path:
 `/keys/:id`